Where to Book Tours in Fiji© FijiPocketGuide.com

 Pros of Booking Tours Through a Resort

 • It’s super convenient!
-Reception is open 24 hours in all major resorts and hotels, so you can book a tour anytime while you’re staying at the resort.
+Reception is usually open 24 hours in all major resorts and hotels, so you can book a tour anytime while you’re staying at the resort.

 • Let the resort staff make the phone calls so you don’t have to pay the high phone network roaming charges.